Towards a Multi-Embodied Grasping Agent: Limitations and Future Work

-We optimized each module using JAX's vector mapping capabilities to enable parallelization across scenes, grippers, and grasps.
-As a result, our method can generate a batch of 100 grasps for a dexterous gripper in under 10 seconds on a consumer-grade GPU ($<$12GB VRAM), a task previously infeasible with comparable Torch-based implementations~\cite{ryu2024diffusion}.
-Although equivariant methods have a reputation for being memory-intensive, some of our optimized modules are already highly efficient.
-For instance, the Kinematic Encoder processes a batch of 128 configurations over all five grippers i.e. 640 grasps configurations total, in under 10\,ms for one training iteration.
+A further limitation stems from an architectural trade-off made to simplify the model.
+In contrast to Diffusion~\cite{freiberg2025diffusion}, our current approach does not include an explicit geometric representation of the gripper's body during grasp synthesis.
+This simplification leads to an increased rate of collisions between the gripper and the scene.
+The collision rate varies primarily based on gripper geometry and scene complexity, demonstrating similar trends across both single- and multi-embodiment experiments.
+For example, we measured median collision rates of 9.8\%, 12.5\%, and 21.0\% for the Panda, DEX-EE, and Shadow Hand grippers, respectively.
+While we currently filter these invalid grasps in a post-processing step, efficiently re-integrating the full gripper geometry e.g. through use of gripper collision meshes into the model is a key priority for future work.
+Our geometric joint representation can naturally accommodate under-actuation via masking during the feature readout; however, we leave the implementation of this capability for future work.
+As a result, joint constraints are currently enforced softly, learned implicitly from the training data.
+Experiments with partial point cloud observations were omitted due to increased engineering efforts with variable sized point clouds in JAX \cite{jax2018github}.
+We optimized each module using JAX's vector-mapping capabilities to enable parallelization across scenes, grippers, and grasps.
+As a result, our method can generate a batch of 100 grasps for the dexterous grippers in under 10 seconds on a consumer-grade GPU, a task previously infeasible with comparable Torch-based implementations~\cite{ryu2024diffusion}.
+Although equivariant methods have a reputation for being computationally intensive, some of our optimized modules are already highly efficient.
+For instance, the Kinematic Encoder processes a batch of 128 configurations over all five grippers i.e., 640 grasps configurations total, in under 10\,ms for one training iteration.
 This level of performance suggests that such geometric encoders are becoming viable for latency-sensitive tasks beyond grasping.
-While our full model is not yet ready for real-time online applications, future work could leverage low-level equivariant operations implemented in CUDA e.g. cuEquivariance to bridge this gap.
-Such efforts are well-justified, as the promise of these methods extends beyond mere efficiency; a strong argument for their use in manipulation is their native capacity to represent vector-based information, such as friction forces and surface normals, while seamlessly integrating scalar features from color or foundation models.
+Such efforts are well-justified, as the promise of equivariant methods extends beyond mere efficiency; a strong argument for their use in manipulation is their native capacity to represent vector-based information, such as friction forces and surface normals, while seamlessly integrating scalar features from color or foundation models.

 During development, it became evident that learning a universal kinematic encoder for zero-shot grasp generation was infeasible with a dataset of only five grippers.
 We therefore adopted a simpler approach, using fixed, learnable embeddings for each joint to reduce compute compared to a full encoder learning per class fixed features.
 We hypothesize that with a sufficiently large and diverse dataset of gripper embodiments, this encoder could be learned, enabling true zero-shot grasp synthesis for unseen grippers \cite{ai2025towards}.